Baryogenesis and Dark Matter in Multiple Hidden Sectors: Origin of Lepton Number Asymmetry

 We now turn to the details of our model.
-We assume that after inflation there is a thermal bath that includes relativistic $N_1$, $\phi$ and $S$, so the temperature must satisfy $T \gg M_{1}$.
-The total energy density is given by $\rho_I$ and the scale factor at that moment is $a_I=1$.
+We assume that after inflation there is a thermal bath that includes relativistic $N_1$, $\phi$, and $S$, so the temperature must satisfy $T \gg M_{1}$.\footnote{The couplings we include do not thermalize the $N_i$, but we assume that reheating after inflation or some other mechanism creates a thermal bath. } The total energy density is given by $\rho_I$ and the scale factor at that moment is $a_I=1\; \text{GeV}^{-1}$.
 In addition, we assume that the $N$ SM-like sectors carry negligible energy.
-In our analysis, we do track the evolution of $\phi$; however, $\phi$ is short-lived and does not play any relevant role in our analysis.
-We then numerically solve the full set of Boltzmann equations for our setup, and the results are illustrated in~\autoref{fig:BZ Energy Density}.
+In our analysis, we do track the evolution of $\phi$; however, $\phi$ is short lived and does not play any relevant role in our analysis.
+We then numerically solve the full set of Boltzmann equations for our setup, and the results are illustrated in~\eqnref{fig:BZ Energy Density}.

-The left upper panel in~\autoref{fig:BZ Energy Density} shows the energy density evolution of the various particle species present in our Universe.
+The left upper panel in~\fref{fig:BZ Energy Density} shows the energy density evolution of the various particle species present in our Universe.
 At early times, $T\gg M_1$, the Universe is dominated by a relativistic admixture of $N$, $\phi$, and $S$ with $\rho \propto a^{-4}$.
-When $T < M_1$, $N_1$ becomes non-relativistic, behaving like matter ($\rho_N \propto a^{-3}$) and dominating the energy density of the Universe for some period.
+When $T < M_1$, $N_1$ becomes nonrelativistic, behaving like matter ($\rho_N \propto a^{-3}$) and dominating the energy density of the Universe for some period.
 After the $N_1$ decays are complete, the energy density of the system is stored in the reheatons that take over the evolution of the Universe.
-The reheaton dominated era will be explored in detail in~\autoref{sec: Reheating Dynamics}.
-As we can see from the right upper panel in~\autoref{fig:BZ Energy Density}, the decay of $N_1$ and the $S$ will inject entropy into the SM sector.
+The reheaton dominated era will be explored in detail in~\sectref{sec: Reheating Dynamics}.
+As we can see from the right upper panel in~\fref{fig:BZ Energy Density}, the decay of $N_1$ and the $S$ will inject entropy into the SM sector.
 The first increase in the entropy density occurs when $N_1$ decays, while the second one corresponds to the decay of $S$.
 In the bottom panel, we can observe when $N_1$ departs from thermal equilibrium when $\Gamma_{N}\lesssim H$.

 The tree level decay widths of the $N_i$ and the complex scalar, $\phi$, are given by:

 To quantify departure from the thermal equilibrium of $N_1$, we define the ratio $K$: